reasons-why-clients-don't-pay-on-time

 4. Logistical Issues or Communication Issues

-3. Invoicing problems: Another common reason clients don’t pay on time is an issue with the online invoice.
-This can happen when the invoice is not sent on time, when it needs to be sent to the right person, or when there is a mistake on the invoice.
+4. Invoicing problems: Another common reason clients don’t pay on time is an issue with the online invoice.
+This can happen when the invoice is not sent on time, when it needs to be sent to the right person, or when there was a mistake in creating the invoice.
 To avoid this problem, make sure to send invoices on time, send them to the right person, and double-check for errors before sending them.

 How to deal with this issue?